 1.2-million-acre forest has campgrounds, picnic areas, lakes, trails and cabins.
 Take the picturesque drive from Ozark via Scenic Highway 23 (The Pig Trail).
 479-667-2949.

 Miles of trails on Poteau Mountain (USFS) just south of Mansfield.
 Hiking, ATV and equestrian trails.

 Perched atop rugged Rich Mountain nearly 3,000 feet above sea level, the lodge and restaurant are open following a $9.7 million renovation.
 The park has camping, a miniature railroad.
 Miniature golf and hiking trails.
 3877 Hwy 88 West, Mena; 1-800-264-2477; www.queenwilhelmina.com.

 Shady Lake Recreation Area

-Includes a 25-acre lake, beach, fishing, swimming, picnic and camping sites, a boat dock, fishing dock, hiking trails and an amphitheater.
-Near Mena.
+A 25-acre lake is the centerpiece of this playground in the Ouachita Mountains.
+Beach, fishing, swimming, picnic and camping sites, a boat and fishing dock, hiking trails and an ampitheater.
+Located near Mena.

 U.S. Corps of Engineers park adjacent to the Arkansas River.
 Camping, fishing, boating, boat ramps, playgrounds, pavilions, restrooms and showers.
 Located 1.5 miles north of Barling on Ark.
 Hwy.
 59.